-Great care must be taken to properly allocate COGS and ending inventory.
-The reason is that they will appear in different places on a company’s records.
-The Cost of Goods Sold is obtained by subtracting the valued amount from sales to arrive at the company’s gross profit.
+Great care must be taken to properly allocate COGS and ending inventory, the reason being that they will appear in different places in a company’s records.
+The Cost of Goods Sold is subtracted from sales in order to arrive at the company’s gross profit.
 That value is then reported on the income statement.
 Ending inventory, on the other hand, is reported on a company’s Balance Sheet and is considered a current asset.

-Further complicating the process is the fact that different companies calculate inventory differently.
-This choice may be based on several factors and each company chooses the one that is best for their overall financial health, their business strategy and their long-term goals.
-For example, companies who make big-ticket items who fear increasing costs over time may use one method to reduce their taxable income, while another may look to maintain a strong balance sheet to attract investors and qualify for critical CapEx financing.
+For example, companies who make big-ticket items and fear increasing costs over time may use one method to reduce their taxable income, while others may look to maintain a strong balance sheet to attract investors and qualify for critical CapEx financing.

-As every company is different, and each inventory costing method produces different outcomes and is suitable in different situations, choosing the right inventory valuation method for a company’s unique needs is crucial.
+As every company is different and each method produces different outcomes and is suitable in different situations, choosing the right inventory valuation method for a company’s unique needs is crucial.
 While there are many different inventory costing methods, we will focus on the five most common ones – FIFO, LIFO, WAC, SE, and FEFO.

 First In, First Out (FIFO)

-The concept behind FIFO is simple, a company will use its oldest acquired goods first.
+The concept behind FIFO is simple – a company will use its oldest acquired goods first.
 Because prices of components and other stock may rise over time, using FIFO means that the ending inventory is valued higher because line item valuation costs are higher.
-This means that the COGS is lower and gross profit is reported higher.
+This translates into a lower COGS and concurrently higher reported gross profit.
 It also means a higher taxable income.

 Last In, First Out (LIFO)

 LIFO is the opposite of FIFO and means that the value of the inventory is expressed as the result of selling the newest goods first.
 The LIFO inventory method assumes that the cost of the latest units purchased is the first to be allocated to COGS.
-The main benefit is that gross profit on a company’s income statement is lower and therefore its tax liability is lower as well as taxable income drops.
+The main benefit is that gross profit on a company’s income statement is lower and therefore its tax liability is lower as well as taxable income decreases.

-But taxation is not the only benefit.
-In addition to tax benefits, LIFO can be used as a hedge against inflation.
-In uncertain times, or in markets where prices are highly variable, seasonal or impacted by world events, LIFO means that companies can match revenues to the latest costs to help them manage the swing in pricing.
-It also means that a company will have to take fewer write-downs.
+Taxation is not the only benefit, however.
+In addition, LIFO can be used as a hedge against inflation.
+In uncertain times or in markets with fluctuating prices, LIFO means that companies can match revenues to the latest costs to help them manage price swings.
+Using the LIFO inventory valuation method also means that a company will have to make fewer write-downs.

 Weighted Average Cost (WAC)

-WAC is a middle-ground method where the cost of goods available for sale is divided by the number of inventory units available to be sold.
-Manufacturers using WAC may choose this method for several reasons.
-One reason is when a company has little variation in its inventory.
-This can be true for both process and discreet manufacturers such as a factory that only produces a single, or limited line of one specific type of item in high volumes, or who produces as a built product with few product variations.
+WAC is a middle-ground method where the cost of finished goods is divided by the number of inventory units available for sale.
+Manufacturers may choose the weighted average cost method for several reasons, one being in situations where a company has little variation in its inventory.
+This can be true for both process and discrete manufacturers such as factories that only produce a single product, a limited line of a specific type of item in high volumes, or a built product with few variations.

-Another reason for using WAC is that it is beneficial for companies whose systems and processes are not sophisticated for tracking of FIFO and LIFO.
-SMBs just beginning to scale and whose staff wear many hats may find WAC easier to implement and adequate for their inventory needs.
+Another good idea to opt for WAC is in situations where a company’s systems and processes are not optimized for tracking FIFO and LIFO.
+SMBs just beginning to scale and whose staff wear many hats may find WAC easier to implement and perfectly adequate for their inventory needs.

-A third reason WAC is a good choice for some manufacturers is in cases where inventory is highly commoditized and a cost per unit is not possible to assign to individual units or when the monetary fractions are so small that it is statistically irrelevant because all vendor costs are similar.
+A third reason WAC is a good choice for some manufacturers is in cases where inventory is highly commoditized and a cost per unit is very difficult or impossible to assign to individual inventory items.
+Also, when the differences in item cost are too small to be statistically relevant or when all vendors provide very similar prices.

-A final reason to use WAC concerns industries where items are highly mixed, and cost cannot be assigned per unit.
+Finally, WAC is often used in industries where items are highly mixed and cost cannot be assigned per unit.
 For example, the WAC method would give a good indication of inventory value for a toothpicks manufacturer.
-This is because the speed of the process and the unreliable characteristics of wood at such small sizes may understand that there will be splinters, losses, breakage and other problems included in the final product.
-In this case, WAC is a good indicator of inventory value.
+This is because the speed of the manufacturing process, the unreliable characteristics of wood at such small sizes, and the possibility of splinters, breakage, and other problems in the manufacturing process would unnecessarily complicate calculating the value of inventory per unit.

 First Expired, First Out (FEFO)

-While there are many other inventory costing methods, FEFO should be mentioned based on high volume, high-speed process manufacturers who produce perishable items or items with a specific shelf life and expiration.
-This includes dairy, meat, pharmaceuticals and other consumables that must be used by a specific date.
-FEFO is like FIFO except that the specific expiration date for each product type must be considered as well.
-For example, a dairy manufacturer may make cheese with a shelf life of four weeks but also produce milk with a shelf life of only a few days.
-The expiration date must be considered, and inventory lost as a result of spoilage or slow sales accounted for.
+For example, a dairy manufacturer may make cheese with a shelf life of four weeks but also produce milk with a shelf life of only a few days – the expiration date must be considered and inventory lost as a result of spoilage or slow sales accounted for.

 Choosing the Right Method

 The inventory costing method chosen by a manufacturer should fit that company’s specific needs.
-Of course, where they are located will impact that decision.
-But also, the level of taxation within a country, the variation or volatility of prices within each market, the size and type of product made (process manufacturing versus discrete manufacturing), the per-unit cost, and other factors will need to be considered as well.
+Of course, where they are located will impact that decision but the level of taxation within a country, the variation or volatility of prices within each market, the size and type of the product, the per-unit cost, and other factors will need to be considered as well.
 Whichever method a company ends up choosing, it is also always a good idea to make sure that it would be easy to implement with the company’s preferred MRP/ERP software.